How to build a support ticketing system on WordPress

 The label text for a drop down field in Gravity Forms

-💡 Pro tip: Wondering how we added those green, yellow, and red dots?
-We did so using emojis (here they are: 🟢 🔴 🟡).
+💡 Pro tip: Wondering how I added those green, yellow, and red dots?
+I did so using emojis (here they are: 🟢 🔴 🟡).

 Okay, that’s it.
 Here’s what our support form looks like on the front end.